CollinChiu/BIOS-216/README.md

 # README

 ## Authors
+Chiu, Collin

-Stylianos (Stelios) Serghiou, Eirini Tsekitsidou
+From Stylianos (Stelios) Serghiou, Eirini Tsekitsidou

-## Publication

-When we have the preprint or publication, we will post the link here!

 ## File structure

-Combining resources across OSF and GitHub should yield the following structure.
+Combining resources across Google Drive and GitHub should yield the following structure.

 ```
 ├── .gitignore          <- Lists files to be ignored in syncing between local and remote.